mindsparkist/Machine-Learning-Notes/README.md

 Another approach is **content-based filtering**.
 Here, the librarian analyzes the content of the books you like (e.g., sci-fi themes).
 They might then suggest other books with similar themes, even if they haven't been borrowed by similar users.

 These are simplified examples, but hopefully, they give you a basic idea of how recommendation algorithms work!

+### Supervised learning

+Supervised learning is like training a program with flashcards.
+You show it examples (data) with answers (labels), like "cat" for a picture of a cat.
+The program learns the patterns and uses them to predict labels for new data, like identifying a dog in a different picture.

+## Naive Bayes algorithm

+Imagine you're sorting your inbox into spam and important emails.
+Naive Bayes is like a quick sorter that uses probabilities.
+Here's the idea:

+1. **Train the sorter:** You show it examples of spam and important emails with clues like sender address (work vs unknown), words used (promotions vs reports), etc.
+2. **Probability Party:** For a new email, it calculates the probability of each clue being spam (e.g., "promotions" is more likely spam) and multiplies them.
+3. **Spam or Not Spam?** If the overall probability is high, it marks it as spam.
+Otherwise, it goes to your inbox.

+**Think of it as a guessing game:** Naive Bayes uses educated guesses based on probabilities to quickly classify things (emails) based on various clues (sender, words).
+It's not perfect, but it's a good starting point for many tasks!